 This disease is affecting woodland in Britain.
 It is not harmful to people or animals, but it can kill ash trees.

-do not remove any plant material (firewood, sticks, leaves or cuttings) from the woodland;
+- don't remove any plant material (firewood, sticks, leaves or cuttings) from the woodland

-where possible, before leaving the woodland, clean soil, mud, leaves and other plant material from footwear, clothing, dogs, horses, the wheels and tyres of bicycles, baby buggies, carriages and other vehicles, and remove any leaves which are sticking to your car;
+- where possible, before leaving the woodland, clean soil, mud, leaves and other plant material from footwear, clothing, dogs, horses, the wheels and tyres of bicycles, baby buggies, carriages and other vehicles, and remove any leaves sticking to your car